Decent-Partners/PARITY-Index/README.md

 **The project is unruggable**:

-- Devs seed initial liquidity (initial KSM + matching PARITY) and send LP tokens to the Kusama Treasury.
+- Launch team seed initial liquidity (initial KSM + matching PARITY) and send LP tokens to the Kusama Treasury.

-Later, they can propose to:
+Later, they put proposal to the treasury to:

-- Reclaim a small % of LP tokens
+- Reclaim a small % of LP tokens and therefore KSM.

 Why it works: